The Best Chocolate Sheet Cake is this Zoës Kitchen Copycat Recipe

 - Remove from heat.

-- In large mixing bowl, combine flour, salt & sugar; add the hot cocoa mixture.
+- In large mixing bowl, combine flour, salt, and sugar.
+Add in the cocoa mixture.

 - Frost while still slightly warm.